TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 ~~~
 </div>

-Oh, it's not going beserk anymore!
+Oh, it's not going berserk anymore!
 We still have an issue with the counter updating twice every second though.
-That can be understood as a [behaviour caused by the React StrictMode](https://react.dev/reference/react/StrictMode#strictmode).
+That can be understood as a [behavior caused by the React StrictMode](https://react.dev/reference/react/StrictMode#strictmode).
 It is supposed to help us catch bugs, so what is that bug here?

-Notice, that every time the useEffect hook runs, a new `setIinterval` is used.
+Notice, that every time the useEffect hook runs, a new `setInterval` is used.
 When the component is unmounted, this `setInterval` is not stopped, it keeps incrementing.
-This is unnecessary behaviour can be prevented by simply clearing the interval when the component is unmounted and that is where the third part of our `useEffect` hook comes in - the cleanup function.
+This unnecessary behavior can be prevented by simply clearing the interval when the component is unmounted and that is where the third part of our `useEffect` hook comes in - the cleanup function.

-You can return a function from the callback in the `useEffect` hook, which will be executed each time before the next effect is ran, and one final time when the component is unmounted.
+You can return a function from the callback in the `useEffect` hook, which will be executed each time before the next effect is run, and one final time when the component is unmounted.
 In this case, let us clean up the interval with a cleanup function.

 ~~~jsx
 import React, { useEffect, useState } from "react";